 • Urban agriculture

-Agricultural & Biological Engineering at UIUC
+Agricultural & Biological Engineering at Illinois

-At UIUC, first-year students interested in agricultural and biological engineering apply to our College of Agricultural, Consumer, and Economic Science (ACES) and then move to The Grainger College of Engineering to complete the degree.
+At Illinois, first-year students interested in agricultural and biological engineering apply to our College of Agricultural, Consumer, and Economic Science (ACES) and then move to The Grainger College of Engineering to complete the degree.
 Transfer students apply directly to The Grainger College of Engineering.
 You can choose one of two concentrations and one of seven specializations, which are listed on the College of ACES website.
 All are essential to the well-being of our planet!

 Carle College of Medicine student practicing an ultrasound on a manikin